ClockVapor/markov-telegram-bot/README.md

 an admin, simply send the command with a user mention following it, and confirm your choice when the bot asks:
 `/deleteuserdata @some_user`.
 As with the `/msg` command, just type the `@` character and select a user from the dropdown that opens.

+## Running the Bot

+The program expects two arguments:

+1. Path to a config YAML file.
+2. Path to a data directory.
+This is where all of the Markov chain data will be stored.

+These arguments are given like so:

+-c \<config yml path> -d \<data directory path>

+The data directory doesn't need to exist ahead of time.
+The config YAML file does though, and it must contain the following entry and nothing else:

+    telegramBotToken: <your bot token>

+That's it!